wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 3.6.3 =
+* Fixed / added the missing "ngfb-content-buttons" CSS class for social buttons enabled on the settings page.
+* Added a "ngfb-shortcode-buttons" CSS class for social buttons included using the `[ngfb/]` shortcode.
+* Improved the "Social Buttons Style" example CSS in the 'Other Notes' at http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/.
+* Removed the general "Buttons Language" option and replaced it with three additional language options for Facebook, Google+ and Twitter.
+Each social button supports a very different set of languages (and language acronyms), so combining them into a single option wasn't very functional.

 = Version 3.6.2 =
 * Fixed YouTube embeded URLs to make them more compatible with Facebook.
 * Changed the behavior used to determine the sharing URL for index (non-singular) type webpages, from stripping only tracking query arguments to stripping all query arguments.